01 Apr 250 hrs entry-level Teacher training course

-During the days between the first and second residential week the students have to submit short videos of themselves teaching simple sequences.
+During the days between the first online session and second residential retreat the students have to submit short videos of themselves teaching simple sequences.
 They will receive feedbacks from the teacher for the videos they send, which is an invaluable tool of growth, since it helps tremendously the student to polish their cues, improve the energetic alignment expressed in the poses and their overall sequencing ability.

 The students keep in touch between themselves through a private Facebook group which is a great platform to share, inform and grow our community.

-By the second week of lectures all the sequencing material is covered and students are required to collect 20 hrs of teaching before the third residential week.
+In between the first online session and second week the students are required to collect 20 hrs of teaching.
 We strongly encourage the students to teach family members, friends or for free at local community centers to get practical experience teaching diverse populations.